jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2023/2023-12-13-redhat_developer_subscription.md

 <br>

-📝 For more detailed instructions and information, you can refer to the official [Official RedHat documentation](https://developers.redhat.com/articles/getting-red-hat-developer-subscription-what-rhel-users-need-know?source=sso#updated_development_tools__red_hat_software_collections).
+📝 For more detailed instructions and information, you can refer to the official [RedHat documentation](https://developers.redhat.com/articles/getting-red-hat-developer-subscription-what-rhel-users-need-know?source=sso#updated_development_tools__red_hat_software_collections).